DiegoAlexVargas/1-project/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network depicted in the Diagram folder.

-(Images/Virtual project.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to either recreate the entire deployment pictured in the diagram.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  - located in Ansible/filebeat-playbook.yml

+Configurations for the filebeat and metricbeat will need to be made as well.

+- located in Ansible/Metricbeat-config.yml & Ansible/filebeat-config.yml

+Playbooks for both will be located in the same Ansible folder.

 This document contains the following details:
 - Description of the Topology